Cyprus is the third largest and third most populous island in the Mediterranean.

 The easiest way to reach North Cyprus is by air.

-You can fly to Northern Cyprus transit via Turkey to Ercan International Airport or you can use Larnaca or Paphos International airports which are located in the south of the island.
+You can fly to Northern Cyprus via Turkey to Ercan (ECN) International Airport, or you can use Larnaca (LCA) or Paphos (PFO) International Airports which are located in the south of the island.